OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/automating_doc_build/automating_doc_build.rst

         -t chooses the type of key to generate, in this case, rsa -b  Specifies the number of bits in the key to create.
 For RSA keys, the minimum size is 768 bits and the default is 2048 bits.
 I used 4096 because it was recommended by Travis.
-        -f output into this keyfile, in this case I want the key created right where I am in the dir structure.
+        -f output into this keyfile, in this case, I want the key created right where I am in the dir structure.

     It will spit out both a private key file and a public key file: `travis_deploy_rsa` and `travis_deploy_rsa.pub`.